anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Simply put, you believer that things or people make you unhappy, but this is not accurate.
-You make yourself unhappy.
+Quote: I have learned that to be with those I like is enough.

-By: Wayne Dyer
+By: Walt Whitman